News & Happenings

 Preventing Falls in Congregations

-The Network will reach 1,500 older adults in Minnesota who have a high risk of falling.
+The Network will reach approximately 720 older adults in Minnesota who have a high risk of falling.
 With the support of a Live Well at Home Grant from the MN Department of Human Services, FCNN will educate 60 health professionals to lead Stepping On workshops in their communities in the Twin Cities Metro and Southeastern Minnesota.
-Learn more and apply today »
+Learn more

 In Minnesota, falls are the leading cause of injury-related death and injuries requiring hospitalization or treatment.
 In 2009, older adults in MN made up 86% of fall deaths with a rate that was nearly double that of the US.
 The Faith Community Nurse Network is addressing this problem with the evidence-based Stepping On falls prevention program.
 Falls are not a normal part of aging and many falls and injuries from falls can be prevented.